WildRage1369/spotify-statistics-rust/README.md

 # spotify-statistics-rust

-A program to parse Spotify's Extended Streaming History Data written in Rust
+A CLI program to parse Spotify's Extended Streaming History Data written in Rust

+# Installation

+Download the latest release to your directory of choice

 # Usage